stratumn/go-indigonode/doc/conventions.md

 ### Testing

-Use a separate package for tests (`mycomponent_test`).
+If you don't need to test implementation details of your component, consider using a separate package for tests (`mycomponent_test`).
-Your tests will be less brittle as you won't be testing internal implementation details.
+Your tests will be less brittle as you will only be testing the public API, which is less likely to change than internal details.

 Use the standard Go test packages with assertions from [testify](https://github.com/stretchr/testify).